randomgoose/fidget-ui/README.md

 $ npm i fidget-ui
 ```

+# Documentation

+The [Fidget UI Docs](https://www.figma.com/community/widget/1201159593446925144/Fidget-UI-Docs) widget serves as an interactive document.
+You can find it in Figma community.

 ## Usage
 If you are using Figma's widget template.
 Set the `moduleResolution` option to `node` in `tsconfig.json`